rashadnovruzlu/FileFolderRenamer/README.md

-# FileFolderRenamer
+## Project Copying Application

-This application is used for copying project with different name.
-The following are executed during the copying operation
+This application is used to copy a project with a different name.

+### Operations Performed During Copying

-•	Renaming all folders containing solution name (including subfolder).
+- Renames all folders containing the solution name (including subfolders).

-•	Renaming all files containing solution name.
+- Renames all files containing the solution name.

-•	Replacing content of files containing solution name in the file content.
+- Replaces the content of files that include the solution name in their content.